tomsajan/netio-exporter/netio_an/an_en.md

 ```
 The Grafana UI will be available on the port `3000` on your machine.
 The most useful feature of Grafana in our context is it's dashboarding.
 It allows us compose a dashboard from multiple graphs to give us a quick overview of a certain field.
 But before we dive into the dashboards, we need to configure grafana to use the `prometheus` we installed previously as it's datasource.
-Note that grafana is fairyly universal tool that can cooperate with many different kinds of datasources.
+Note that grafana is fairly universal tool that can cooperate with many different kinds of datasources.

 - head over to the grafana UI
 - `admin/admin` should be the default `username/password`